 Hello!
 I'm Paweł Charasz (pronounced as: ˈpa.vɛw xa.raʂ).

 My research interests are in comparative politics, political economy, and economic history.
 I study the long-run effects of institutions and political processes on economic and political development, with an emphasis on cities and municipalities.
 My dissertation explores the role of one such particular institution—the city charter.

-Before beginning my doctoral studies, I have graduated with a BSc in Economics from Tilburg University, an MSc in International Political Economy from Nanyang Technological University, and an MA in Economics from Duke University.
+Before beginning my doctoral studies, I graduated with a BSc in Economics from Tilburg University, an MSc in International Political Economy from Nanyang Technological University, and an MA in Economics from Duke University.

 E-mail: pawel_charasz (at) brown.edu